LIST: Fourth of July events in East Texas

 TYLER, Texas (KETK) – Looking for something to do to celebrate the Fourth of July?

-KETK has come up with list of events that are happening in East Texas for Fourth of July and Independence Day celebrations.
+KETK has come up with a list of events that are happening in East Texas for Fourth of July celebrations.

 JULY 3RD EVENTS